-The Town Centre Core comprises of three sub-precincts: Retail & Eat Street Living, Green Spine Living and the Civic Heart.
+The Town Centre Core comprises of three sub-precincts:

 RETAIL & EAT STREET LIVING

 A destination place for the community to shop, dine, access services, gather and socialise, leveraging the growing 'foodie' culture.
 This will be a human-scale, highamenity and pedestrian-friendly precinct, with a thriving retail, makerspace and dining-focused economy (the "eat street"), supported by complementary uses such as residential and commercial spaces.
 The precinct will be a day and night 'mixed-use' precinct, offering opportunity to provide outdoor dining in proximity of key destinations.